shahoob/arcadia-index/docs/src/run-standard.md

 To stop Arcadia:
 1. Stop the frontend with `Ctrl+C` in its terminal
+2. Stop the tracker with `Ctrl+C` in its terminal and wait for its graceful shutdown
-2. Stop the backend API with `Ctrl+C` in its terminal
+3. Stop the backend API with `Ctrl+C` in its terminal
-3. Optionally stop PostgreSQL if you don't need it for other applications
+4. Optionally stop PostgreSQL if you don't need it for other applications